jcfnyny/ZeGas/replit.md

   - Dark form inputs with purple borders and focus states
   - Consistent hover and transition animations
 - Maintained visual hierarchy and accessibility across all user flows
+- Removed oversized decorative icons for a cleaner, more professional UI

 ### Contract Deployment UI (October 21, 2025)
 - Added browser-based contract deployment with `ContractDeployer` component